Writer’s Suite

 Feature Additions

-- SO-Link broker support landed in the desktop helper and pairing flow, with broker-backed QR discovery, revocable device access, and sync settings for running your own handshake desk instead of renting one from a cloud landlord.
+- SO-Link broker wiring landed in the desktop helper, so pairing + device verification can route through your own WordPress hall instead of a cloud landlord.

 ## 0.1905 (2026-02-24)